sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 If you have some that are not mapped, the publisher will fail with an error message.

-The “Upload all available images” option will upload all animal photos to PetFinder instead of just the preferred.

 PetFinder has some quirks in that they indicate an unknown crossbreed by having a blank secondary breed with the crossbreed flag set.
 Since ASM doesn't allow